ivangfr/spring-cloud-stream-solace-pubsub/README.md

 # spring-cloud-stream-solace-pubsub

 The goal of this project is to play with [`Solace PubSub+`](https://www.solace.dev/).
-For it, we will implement a producer and consumer of `news` & `alert` events.
+For it, we will implement a producer and consumer of different types of `news` about many countries and cities.

 ## Applications

 - ### producer-service

-  [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application that exposes a REST API to submit `news` & `alert` events.
+  [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application that exposes a REST API to submit `news` events.

   Endpoints
   ```
-  POST /api/news/cnn {"title": "..."}
-  POST /api/news/dw {"titel": "..."}
-  POST /api/news/rai {"titolo": "..."}
-  POST /api/alert/earthquake {"richterScale": "...", "epicenterLat": "...", "epicenterLon": "..."}
+  POST /api/news {"type": [SPORT|ECONOMY|HEALTH], "country": "...", "city": "...", "title": "..."}
-  POST /api/alert/weather {"message": "..."}
+  POST /api/news/random {"number": ..., "delay": ...}
   ```

 - ### consumer-service

-  `Spring Boot` application that consumes the `news` & `alert` events published by `producer-service`.
+  `Spring Boot` application that consumes the `news` events published by `producer-service`.

 ## Prerequisites